 Prior to adopting a local ADU ordinance, cities and counties may seek technical assistance from HCD using their portal.
 Consultation with HCD prior to adoption is not mandatory.
 Within 60 days of adoption of a local J/ADU ordinance, paragraph (h)(1) Government Code Section 65852.2 requires cities and counties to submit their adopted ordinance to HCD for a compliance review.
-Program 2.3.2 commits the City to revising the draft Zoning Ordinance to be consistent with State law, submit it to HCD upon adoption, and to address any written findings issued by HCD.
+Program 2.3.2 commits the City to amending the Zoning Ordinance to be consistent with State law, submit it to HCD upon adoption, and to address any written findings issued by HCD.

 ADUs and JADUs can be less costly to develop and have less impact on the environment as they are generally infill development.
 Securing building permit approval to develop an ADU or JADU in residential zones is nearly assured because of State mandates and oversight that include a 60-day shock clock (AB 3182 (2020)).
 ADUs and JADUs give homeowners the flexibility to share independent living areas with family members and others, including accommodating intergeneration living arrangements while maintaining privacy.
 ADUs or JADUs can provide housing for professionals who may prefer to live closer to jobs and amenities rather than spending hours commuting.
-Ultimately spurring ADU and JADU development can positively contribute more affordable housing to the community's inventory.
+Ultimately spurring J/ADU development can positively contribute more affordable housing to the community's inventory.

 Increasing the number of ADUs and JADUs heavily relies on property owners developing the units.
-While ADUs and JADUs present an opportunity for property owners, the prospect of adding a dwelling may be daunting for property owners.
+While J/ADUs present an opportunity for property owners, the prospect of adding a dwelling may be daunting for property owners.
 The process of constructing a dwelling or converting a structure to a dwelling from start to finish may be a barrier for lay-property owners who may have questions about where to put the unit, how much will it cost and how to pay for it, how long it will take to build, who will live it, expected return on investment, etc. Program 2.1.1 seeks to reduce and remove these barriers by promoting and encouraging ADU and JADU development in Montague by homeowners by launching an outreach campaign.

 There are also state programs that could help incentivize ADU construction locally.
 Summer 2022, Freddie Mac began offering financing for development of ADUs.
 The new product is the Freddie Mac Choice Renovation loan, a "for a no-cash-out refinance...to pay off the temporary funding source for ADU construction".
-Also, more homeowners will qualify because the anticipated rental income from the ADU can be part of the qualifying income, according to the press release Error!
-Hyperlink reference not valid., accessed June 29, 2022).
+Also, more homeowners will qualify because the anticipated rental income from the ADU can be part of the qualifying income, according to the 2022 Freddie Mac press release (https://sf.freddiemac.com/working-with-us/origination-under writing/mortgage-products/accessory-dwelling-units, accessed June 29, 2022).